dfu23/Open-Data-In-Hampton-Roads/README.md

   * iD - The [default editor](http://www.openstreetmap.org/) for Open Street Map
   * Edit Directly Within [MapBox Maps](https://www.mapbox.com/blog/improve-this-map/)
 * [__Esri2Open__](https://github.com/project-open-data/esri2open) Part of [Project Open Data](https://github.com/project-open-data) is a free ArcGIS toolbox for exporting GIS data to sharable formats.
+* __Esri__ is releasing [ArcGIS For Open Data](https://composer.dc.esri.com/) that will allow users with AGOL Organization accounts to publish there existing and new services as 'Open'.
+This also includes a tool for creating an open data page for your organization.

 ##How Does Hampton Roads Stack Up?